- Changes to Fees

 Two half-courses ordinarily constitute a part-time program of study in the Fall and Winter Sessions (one in each session).
 Each half-course normally meets for twelve weeks of three-hour classes per week.
 A full course normally meets for two sessions.

 One half-course constitutes a part-time program of study in the Summer Session (one half-course in either May/June OR July/August).
 Each half-course normally meets for six hours a week.

 NOTE: Students wishing to change their status must submit a written request to the Office of the Registrar and Student Services, Registration Team.
+Counselling Psychology students in the Counselling and Psychotherapy field and the Guidance and Counselling field must obtain APHD Department permission for status changes.
 Restrictions may apply.

 Individual Reading and Research courses can be arranged between a student and a faculty member with expertise in a very specific area of the student's interest not covered in the regular course offerings.
 When an Individual Reading and Research course is undertaken for graduate credit, it must be supervised and evaluated by a member of OISE’s graduate faculty.
 A course description and a rationale explaining the relevance of the course to the individual degree program must be submitted and approved by the student's home department and then submitted to the Office of the Registrar and Student Services, Registration Unit.

 Students should carefully note the deadlines by which the forms must be in the Office of the Registrar and Student Services.
 (See Sessional Dates and Deadlines section.)